AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46674-custom-options-image-type-displayed-html.md

 # ACSD-46674: Custom options of image type displayed as HTML in customer emails

 The ACSD-46674 patch fixes the issue where the custom options of an image type are displayed as HTML in customer emails.
-This patch is available when the [Quality Patches Tool (QPT)](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) 1.1.21 is installed.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) 1.1.21 is installed.
 The patch ID is ACSD-46674.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions